MAJOR ARCHIBALD ALEXANDER GORDON

 LATER LIFE AND DEATH

-Major Gordon records in the final chapter of his memoirs book, the following:
+Major Gordon records in the final chapter of the book of his memoirs, the following:

 "I end with what I might have preceded my account of my service under King Albert.
 Almost his first request was; Major, I always wish the truth.
 I do not always get it!
 And please never publish anything when with me".

-Major Gordon kept his double promise to the King.
+Major Gordon kept his double promise to King Albert I of Belgium.

 Major Gordon died on the 12th of August 1949.